hirwa1/JoCare-Health-Plugins/readme.md

 **Requires**: WordPress 4.7+, PHP 7.0
 **License**: GPLv2 or later

 The JoCare Ovulation Calculator estimates ovulation likelihood based on the user’s last menstrual period and average cycle length.
 It uses data from peer-reviewed research (Sarah Johnson et al., 2018) to display percentage-based ovulation probabilities on an interactive calendar. **The interface is designed to be navigable and understandable by individuals with disabilities, adhering to WCAG guidelines for visual and cognitive accessibility.
-Key instructions and explanations are accompanied by links to YouTube videos featuring sign language interpretation and detailed text descriptions.**
+Key instructions and explanations are accompanied by links to YouTube videos featuring sign language interpretation and detailed text descriptions.** Future enhancements might investigate how **AI** could analyze individual cycle patterns to refine predictions.

 **Key Features**:
 - **Input**: First day of last period and average cycle length. **Forms are labeled and structured for screen reader compatibility.
 Where applicable, links to sign language explanations and text descriptions are provided.**